Hudson Utility Coupe: Features

+From 1937 to 1939, the Hudson Utility Coupe used radial safety control suspension with leaf springs front and back.
+In 1940, Hudson altered the Utility Coupe's suspension system to an independent front suspension with coil springs.

-Mounted inside the vehicle's trunk was a steel box mounted on sliding rails (similar to the pull-out drawers of toolboxes).
-The steel box had a chain-supported tailgate.
-Handles were attached to the end of the box, used to slide the box in and out.
-When the box was being pulled out, there were two points in which it could be extended, making the loading and unloading of cargo easier.
-The ability to pull the box out is what made the utility coupe capable of being used like a pickup truck.
-If there was no need for it in its pickup form, the box could be slid into the trunk of the coupe.
-Once the trunk was closed the Hudson utility coupe looked like a regular car.
+Mounted inside the vehicle's trunk is a 39 by 48 in steel box mounted on sliding rails (similar to the pull-out drawers of toolboxes).
+The steel box has a chain-supported tailgate.
+Handles attached to the end of the box can used to slide the box in and out.
+This roll-out feature provides easy access items deep inside the car's large trunk area.
+When the box is pulled out, there are two points in which it can latched making the loading and unloading of cargo easy.
+The ability to pull the box out is what makes the utility coupe capable of being used like a pickup truck as one can also haul much bigger items if the trunk lids was not closed.
+If there was no need for it in its pickup form, the box slides into the trunk area of the body.
+Once the trunk was closed the Hudson utility coupe looks like a regular car.

-The Hudson Terraplane Utility Coupe was a business car, especially for salesman who needed to transport their samples.
+The Hudson Utility Coupe was a business car, especially for salesman who needed to transport their samples.
 The design allowed the salesman to carry their products regardless of weather conditions.
 If they were transporting a product that was long, the salesmen were able to slide the cargo box out and let the tailgate down.
 They could also detach the trunk door for the larger products, if necessary.